Trump says he will announce Supreme Court pick by end of week after meeting with a top candidate for Ginsburg seat

 She is a favorite of religious conservatives and is already battle-tested after going through a ferocious confirmation fight in 2017 for her seat on the appeals court.
-But Trump aides and allies continue to push other candidates with Judge Barbara Lagoa of the 11th Circuit considered the other top contender.
+But Trump aides and allies continue to push other candidates, with Judge Barbara Lagoa of the 11th Circuit considered the other top contender.

-As the lobbying unfolded, Senate Majority Leader Mitch McConnell (R-Ky.) began coalescing his ranks behind a confirmation vote for Trump’s nominee, perhaps before the election — although he has not committed to a timetable.
+As the lobbying unfolded, Senate Majority Leader Mitch McConnell (R-Ky.) began mobilizing his ranks behind a confirmation vote for Trump’s nominee, perhaps before the election — although he has not committed to a timetable.
 Only two GOP senators — Susan Collins (Maine) and Lisa Murkowski (Alaska) — have said they oppose voting on Trump’s pick before Nov.
 3, while GOP support has only grown for Trump’s public demand for Senate Republicans to hold a vote by then.

 “I’d much rather have a vote before the election because there’s a lot of work to be done, and I’d much rather have it,” Trump told reporters at the White House on Monday before leaving for events in Dayton and Swanton, Ohio.
 “And we have plenty of time to do it.”